hashicorp/boundary-plugin-aws/README.md

 ```

 * `iam:GetUser`, `iam:CreateAccessKey`, and `iam:DeleteAccessKey`, configured to
-  the set IAM user to allow credential rotation.
+  the IAM user to allow credential rotation.
 Example policy:

 ```
 {